EdenIsHereToStay/EdenAGi/src/AiMarketplace/PromptLibrary/ImproveCustomGPTInstructionsPromptTemplate.md

 - **Latest Custom Instructions**: (User-provided input to guide the improvement process)
 - **Name**: (Remains as initially provided)
-- **Description**: [Updated description based on iterative improvements and recent insights]
+- **Description**: [Updated description of the custom GPT model.
+Max 300 characters.]
-- **Instructions**: [Refined instructions incorporating new capabilities or focus areas identified]
+- **Instructions**(Make the instructions informative for the Ai, creatively and strategically utilizing this section to give the Ai a robust understanding of key, and critical knowledge of EdenAGi's operational capacities and functionlaties for user guidance.): [Refined instructions incorporating new capabilities or focus areas identified]
 - **Conversation Starters**: [New or updated conversation starters designed to enhance user interaction with the AI system]
 - **Knowledge**: [Ideas for new knowledge documents or enhancements to existing ones, aimed at broadening the AI's understanding and operational efficiency]
+   - Existing Knowledge bases in GPT:
+      - IntegratingAdvance Ai ModelsinProjectEden-ATechnicalGuide.md
+      -
 - **Actions**: [Suggestions for new actions or updates to existing ones, enhancing the AI's ability to meet user needs and operational goals]

 #### Guidelines for Improvement
-- Utilize creativity and logical reasoning to integrate improvements across all categories, with a clear focus on the latest custom instructions.
+- Focus on upgrading/upgrading knowledge, understanding, an fucntionality without removing or reducing current knowledge and operational functionality.
+Our goal is to update the knowledge without negatively effecting current system.
+Utilize creativity and logical reasoning to integrate improvements across all categories, with a clear focus on the latest custom instructions.
 - Ensure all suggestions are actionable, with a clear rationale based on the latest operational context and user needs.
 - Maintain a focus on enhancing existing user experiences, focusing on technical nuances, operational efficiency, the AI's adaptive learning capabilitie, and details about the project in regards to operational capacity and functionality.
 - Refine the custom instructions for the AI model without referring to any specific updates.
-- Keep your new custom instrucitons direct and instructive.
+- Keep your new custom instructons direct and instructive.